Effective Distance Learning Suggestions

 - Exercise: As mentioned earlier, schedule exercise so that you can help manage your anxiety and take care of your body at the same time!
 It will also help you sleep better.

 - Balanced Media Consumption: Although the news is very important right now, so is your health and wellbeing.
-Try to strike a balance between following reports on the pandemic and staying focused on your school work, exercise and social time.
+Try to strike a balance between following reports on various issues and staying focused on your school work, exercise, and social time.

-- Maintain Routines: You have just made a transition from a busy life on a social academic campus to relatively unstructured time in another place.
-Build in time to be social on-line with your friends.
+- Maintain Routines: Build in time to be social online with your friends.
 Build in time to exercise.
 Build in time to do your academic work.
-Build in small breaks that you would have had on campus (like meeting a friend for lunch, or walking from one class to another).

 - Mantra Cards: This strategy works best when you land on a few expressions that have meaning for you personally and that will help you get through a difficult period.
 Write them on index cards–one per card–and keep them in a place that you will see, or try writing notes on your desktop as useful reminders about emotional self-care.